 Participating in a group relations conference offers the potential for deep and transformational learning about both oneself and the dynamics of groups and organizations.

 Please see below for our upcoming conference:

-- Type: Conference Location: Tavistock and Online Date: Full days December 14th-17th
+- Type: Conference Location: The Tavistock and Portman Date: Full days September 5th-8th 2022